Meet our Instructors

 Becoming an instructor at Karate-Do Ken Wa Kan has been a wonderful experience to explore the precision and intention of our basic techniques, especially Kata and how they are ultimately utilized in sparring.
 I’m continually inspired by the progress and growth of our students in their martial arts practice and wowed by their commitment and determination.

-Sempai Hugo Thomson started training when he was seven years old with Shihan Michelle in City & Country School’s afterschool program.
-At the time classes were held in a Church basement.
-Shihan Michelle then brought him to World Oyama Karate Headquarters.
-He stopped training when he was thirteen years old and left with the rank of ikkyu (Brown belt with a black stripe.)
-He then returned as an adult during the Spring of 2016.
-He went on to receive Shodan Rank (Black Belt) in December of 2017.
-Sempai Hugo has been teaching in the children’s program since the Fall of 2016 and now teaches in both the children’s and adult programs.
+Senpai Hugo is a 2nd Degree Black Belt that started training in Karate when he was seven years old with Shihan Michelle in City & Country School’s Afterschool Program.
+At the time, classes were small and held in a Church basement.
+As he advanced, Shihan Michelle then brought him to World Oyama Karate Headquarters to continue his training.
+He stopped training when he was thirteen years old and left as an Ikkyu (one belt before achieving his Black Belt).
+He returned to training as an adult in the Spring of 2016 and received his Shodan Rank (Black Belt) in December of 2017.
+Senpai Hugo has been teaching at Ken Wa Kan since the Fall of 2016 and now teaches in the Tiny Tiger & White Tiger Cub Programs.
+He loves sharing his passion for martial arts with working young children and nurturing their love of Karate.
 He has competed in Full Knockdown Karate Competitions and is committed to learning everything there is to know about Karate as a way of life as well as training to become a Full Knockdown Karate Champion.